sarath-menon/master_thesis/prompts/prompt_refinement.md

 3. **Information Display**: Identify all objects that provide game state information (e.g., health bar, ammo count, minimap, score, notification pop-ups).

 For each object, provide:
-- Name: A name for the object in {object_name_limit} words or less.
+- Name: A name for the object in one word.
+Use two words only if its name is made up of two words.
 - Description: Provide a detailed description of the object's location on the screen, its shape, color, and appearance.
 Use no more than {description_length} words.
 Format the description as follows: <object_name> located at the <object_location> of the screen with a <shape>, <color> and <appearance>.
 - Category: The category the object belongs to one of the above.
 - Reasoning: A concise 10-word explanation of why the object is important for interaction.